One Day the Children Will Set Themselves on Fire (Fiction)

 Weeks passed and the work was almost done for the kids from the Institute.
 It was hard for anybody to tell whether or not any improvement had been made.
 The neighborhood and the nearby housing projects now resembled a cluster of vibrant-colored houses.
 Scattered throughout the streets and varying from house to apartment building, was yellow and blue and red and green; the colors were all over the place and the run down houses reminded me of the shanty towns in Brazil from a movie I’d seen once.

 I was saddened to know Hannah would leave and never come back.
 We were standing outside the apartment where we lived one afternoon with the front door open.
 Inside the house and down the hallway, my moms could see us talking as she busied herself and prepared dinner.
 Hannah was eating an ice cream sandwich as she talked about volunteering and working in South Central and how it had given her a valuable learning experience.
 I asked her if she wanted to come inside and sit down and she said yes.
 I gasped, the couch still had the manufacturer’s plastic wrapping so I laid a blanket on top of so she could sit.
 Then I excused myself to the bathroom and I took the basket (full of toilet paper that was covered in shit) and hid it under the sink.
 I stored all of my moms’ work cleaning supplies for no one to see.
 When I came back to the living room, my moms was trying to talk to her.
 I interjected and resumed our conversation.
 Hannah said, I’m gonna be sad to leave.
-As she talked, I was mesmerized by the movement of her blonde locks and the incessant jumping of her big blue eyes.
 Do you wanna hang out some time, she then asked.
 I responded without even a word and simply nodded.
 Okay, meet me at the mall a day from tomorrow, she said.
 Okay, I’ll see you then, I said as I walked her outside.

 The next day, I spent it thinking of our encounter on the following day.
 I thought of how it would be great be to see her.
 Maybe we can get ice cream, I thought.
 When Martin came for me, I noticed he had bruise on his face.
 We were up against the church walls, while a small gun was being passed around from hand to hand of every neighborhood kid.
 I tried to ask Martin about the bruise over his left eye and the way Martin told it was that his pops got mad at him for coming home late the other night.
 That his moms tried to stick up for him and then his pops started yelling at both of them and when Martin made a run for it, his pops caught up to him and started smacking him around.
 I forget whose gun it was that was being passed around, but everyone else seemed to be interested in looking at it and getting a feel for it.
 I wasn’t ready to go back home yet, so I hung out at Martin’s house knowing that his parents were not there.
 We were watching TV when his older brother Ediberto, started smoking crack right in front of us.
 Martin gave him a look of disgust or disbelief, to which Ediberto simply shrugged uttering, whatever, man…